adastra21/adastra21.github.io/index.md

 layout: home
 ---

-My mission is to help startups solve their most challenging data problems.
+My mission is to help organizations solve problems with social impact.

-I am a Data Scientist with 6 years of experience in business intelligence, analytics engineering and data science in leading technology companies.
+I am an Analytics Leader with 6+ years of experience in business intelligence, analytics and data science in leading technology companies.

 I have a MS in Interdisciplinary Data Science from Duke University, and BS in Mathematical Economics from Gettysburg College.

-To see samples of my work, visit Projects.
+Feel free to reach out if I can assist.